YevheniiKovryzhenko/ACEPilot/README.md

 It is critical to learn and understand the flightcode before using it.
 Make sure you know what you are doing and don't hold me liable for any equipment damage and follow the law!

 THIS CODE IS NOT FOR PUBLIC USE.
 USE AT YOUR OWN RISK.
-CHECK WITH FAA AND LOCAL DRONE REGULATIONS.
+CHECK WITH FAA AND LOCAL UAV REGULATIONS.

-#Installation:
+# Installation:
 Made to run on Beaglebone Blue linux board with the debian image from the official website: https://beagleboard.org/getting-started			- getting started page https://beagleboard.org/latest-images 			- install image from here